ictr/covid19-outbreak-simulator/docs/usage.md

                            Proportion of asymptomatic cases.
 You can specify a fix number, or two numbers as the lower and higher CI (95%) of the proportion.
 Default to 0.10 to 0.40.
-     --allow-lead-time     The seed carrier will be asumptomatic but always be at the beginning of incurbation time.
+     --leadtime     The seed carrier will be asumptomatic but always be at the beginning of incurbation time.
 If allow lead time is set to True, the carrier will be anywhere in his or her incubation period.